Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Speedbrake Lever Speed

 When the speedbrake lever is engaged, the speed at which lever moves is quite fast.
 The term ‘biscuit cutter’ best describes the energy that is generated when the lever is moving; it certainly will break a biscuit in two as well as a lead pencil.
-Speaking of lead pencils, I have been told a favorite trick of pilots from yesteryear, was to rest a pencil on the throttle so that when the speedbrake engaged the pencil would be snapped in two by the lever!
+Speaking of lead pencils, I have been told a favorite trick of pilots from yesteryear, was to rest a pencil on the throttle stop so that when the speedbrake engaged the pencil would be snapped in two by the lever!

 The actuator that controls the movement of the speedbrake.
 This image was taken from beneath the floor structure of a Boeing 600 aircraft.
 Image copyright to Karl Penrose